How do you find low competition keywords with high traffic?

 can give you wonders.

-Two Mashable articles averagely shared on social networks in every second.
+Two Mashable articles are averagely shared on social networks every second.

-And according to MarketingPros 2+ million new posts publish in every day.
+And according to MarketingPros, 2+ million new posts are published every day.

 So, if you don’t give it a push, you can’t expect quick results.